 Restrictions on Profit Remittance in Vietnam

-There are some restrictions that foreign investors must be aware of when remitting their profits in Vietnam, especially restrictions related to the remittance process, even though Vietnam has quite an open policy that allows firms to transfer profits to their markets and countries.
+There are some restrictions that foreign investors must be aware of when remitting their profits from Vietnam.
+Even though Vietnam has quite an open policy that allows firms to transfer profits to their home markets and countries.

 Time Frame Limitation

-In accordance with Law of Vietnam, foreigners can only remit their profits once every year.
+In accordance with investment Laws in Vietnam, foreigners can only remit their profits once every year.
 The audit requirements limit the remittance time frame, allowing foreigners to remit their profits only from March of the following year, which is the date that all companies in Vietnam must submit their tax finalizations to the government.
 Essentially, you cannot transfer your profits out of the country until you have finalized your taxes which is after March 31st.

 Company’s Financial Position Limitation

-Vietnam Law states that foreign companies are not allowed to give out dividends when the company has not generated any profits during the fiscal year, or their profits are negative.
+Vietnamese Law states that foreign companies are not allowed to give out dividends when the company has not generated any profits during the fiscal year, or their profits are negative.